 At the Member Assembly on Friday, Nov.
-8, during this year’s Annual Session and Primary Care Summit, members will elect colleagues to the TAFP Board of Directors.
-Two members are running for two available at-large positions and one member is running to hold the new physician position.
+9, during this year’s Annual Session and Primary Care Summit, members will elect three of their colleagues to the TAFP Board of Directors.
+Three members are running for two available at-large positions and two members are running to hold the new physician position.

 According to the TAFP Bylaws, a slate of candidates is proposed by the Nominating Committee.
 Candidates may also be nominated by local chapters provided the nominations are made at least 90 days prior to the election, and candidates may be nominated from the floor at the Member Assembly.
-The candidates profiled here were interviewed and received the recommendation of the TAFP Nominating Committee in April.
-The Member Assembly will cast votes for all of TAFP’s elected positions, including officers and open board positions.
+The candidates profiled here are running in the contested elections but the Member Assembly will cast votes for all of TAFP's elected positions, including officers and open board positions.
 If you have any questions about the nomination or election process, please contact Kathy McCarthy at firstname.lastname@example.org.

 New physician director

 Lane Aiena, MD, is originally from Beaumont and earned his undergraduate degree from Louisiana State University in Baton Rouge.
 He graduated from Texas Tech University Health Sciences Center School of Medicine with his medical doctorate and completed his residency training in Conroe, Texas, where he was named Employee of the Quarter and Employee of the Year.
 He also won the Resident Teacher Award and a national Family Medicine Resident Advocacy Award for his efforts in Washington, D.C., and Austin, Texas, on behalf of the underserved.
 During his third year of residency, he was named chief resident.
 He currently serves on the TAFP Commission on Legislative and Public Affairs and the Leadership Development Committee.